Chesapeake Beach

 ASSISTANT CHIEF ALBERT ”PAPPY” BENKE, LODD August 22, 1976

-On Friday, August 22nd 1976, Assistant Chief Albert R. “Pappy” Benke was working a Bingo fundraiser at the station when a call came in for a vehicle accident at the corner of Shore Drive and Diamond Springs Road.
-Asst.
-Chief Benke responded in the ambulance, providing care to a critically injured teenage patient.
+On Friday, August 22, 1976, Assistant Chief Albert R. “Pappy” Benke was volunteering at a bingo fundraiser at the station when a call came in for a serious motor vehicle accident at the intersection of Shore Drive and Diamond Springs Road.
+Without hesitation, Asst.
+Chief Benke responded in the ambulance and began caring for a critically injured teenage patient.

-While transporting the patient to Virginia Beach General Hospital, Asst.
-Chief Benke began to develop chest pains but continued to provide care.
-After transferring his patient to the hospital staff, Asst.
-Chief Benke collapsed to the ground in cardiac arrest.
+While en route to Virginia Beach General Hospital, he began experiencing chest pains but continued to provide care to the patient without pause.
+After successfully transferring the patient to hospital staff, Asst.
+Chief Benke collapsed from cardiac arrest.

 Copyright © 2021 Chesapeake Beach Volunteer Fire & Rescue Department, INC. - All Rights Reserved.